elidickinson/shot-power-scraper/CONFIG.md

-# shot-scraper Configuration Reference
+# shot-power-scraper Configuration Reference

-The configuration file is located at `~/.shot-scraper/config.json` and sets default values for command-line options.
+The configuration file is located at `~/.shot-power-scraper/config.json` and sets default values for command-line options.

 ## Currently Supported Options